MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

    ![Screenshot showing user accounts that need to be reset.](../Media/user-accounts.png)

-1. Select the **Reset password** button from the top, navigation ribbon to reset all three passwords.
+1. Select the **Reset password** button from the top navigation to reset all three passwords.

    ![Screenshot showing the Reset password button in the Microsoft 365 admin center.](../Media/reset-password-button.png)